Veriqloud/Veriqloud.github.io/src/explanation/security/transit.md

 # In transit

 Communication between the proxy server and the storage servers must remain secure to prevent an attacker from retrieving the shares and reconstructing the secret.
-This can be done with classical or quantum cryptography.
+This can be done with either classical or quantum cryptography.

-Classical security uses standards protocols, see the [cryptography section](../../cryptography) for more information.
+Classical security uses standard protocols, see the [cryptography section](../../cryptography) for more information.

 ## Quantum cryptography

-But Qasmat can also run on top of a [QKD](https://en.wikipedia.org/wiki/Quantum_key_distribution) system (see [Qline](https://veriqloud.com/solutions/qline-technical-overview/)): using keys produces with quantum communication and achieve information-theoretical security.
+But **Qasmat** can also run on top of a [QKD](https://en.wikipedia.org/wiki/Quantum_key_distribution) system (see [**Qline**](https://veriqloud.com/solutions/qline-technical-overview/)): using keys produced with quantum communication and achieve information-theoretic security.

-This require a stack a software to apply the protocol and manage the keys.
-Moreover, a the quantum hardware can be simulated with a software in order to replace it until it is mature enough.
+This requires a software stack to apply the protocol and manage the keys.
+In addition, to be quantum-ready it is possible to simulate the hardware using our software.

-Those three software make up a stack which is deployed with Qasmat to allow quantum-readiness.
+Those three pieces of software form a stack that is used with **Qasmat** to allow quantum-readiness.